gdscbpdc/GDSC-SnP/docs/index.md

 We'll continue improving and updating the website throught the academic year to enusure you have easy access to all of GDSC BPDC's asssets!

-  ==The Documentation is Subject to Change upon the Leads Decision; This documentation has been compiled through experiance and experimentation, and is the official documentation and procedures compiled by Mohammed Husamuddin and Maintained by Sivaa B==
+  ==The Documentation is Subject to Change upon the Leads Decision; This documentation has been compiled through experiance and experimentation, and is the official documentation and procedures compiled under the leadership of Mohammed Husamuddin and Maintained by Sivaa B==